First Growth: The String Beans

 More Old Growth: The Awkwardstra, Harvest Ensemble, and SING

-Our ever expanding musical universe now includes a beginner-intermediate adult ensemble: the Awkwardstra.
-Based in Vic Park, the Awks began in 2015 and are also conducted by maestro Daemon Clark.
-The Harvest Ensemble began in 2016 as a series of school holiday workshops for proficient highschool string players, seeded by Sting Bean graduates.
-They now meet a couple of times a term.
+Our ever expanding musical universe now includes a beginner-intermediate adult ensemble: The Awkwardstra.
+Based in Victoria Park, the ‘Awks’ began in 2014 and are also conducted by maestro Daemon Clark.
+The Harvest Ensemble began in 2016 as a series of school holiday workshops for proficient high school string players, seeded by Sting Bean graduates.
 Not to be outdone, another group of adults began meeting in 2016 but this time without instruments!
-SING is a Soprano-Alto-Tenor-Bass choir that met weekly in Fremantle directed by Lucian Watkins for almost 2 years, and is now in hibernation.
-As old growth increased, the youngsters’ programs dwindled as music programs were reestablished in schools, so after 15 years of filling this gap the Bean Sprouts teaching program and Buds ensemble came to their natural end.
-The instruments were sold to budding young players to take part in their school programs.
+SING is a Soprano-Alto-Tenor-Bass choir that met weekly in Fremantle directed by Lucian Watkins for almost 2 years, but is now in hibernation.
+As old growth increased, the youngsters’ programs dwindled as music programs were reestablished in schools, so after 15 years the Bean Sprouts teaching program and Buds ensemble came to their natural end.